emmaChristine/scapekit-samples-android/README.md

 * Then copy and paste:
 ```
-ScapeKitApiKey=""
+ScapeKitApiKey=
 ```

-* Fill in the empty quotes with your actual `API_KEY` created on your developer dashboard
+* Fill in the property value with your actual `API_KEY` created on your developer dashboard

 * Now you can deploy the application on your device